TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/idle-timeout-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your VPN Gateway connectivity issue.
-We’ve reviewed diagnostic logs we have available to us and have determined that the VPN connectivity issue was the result of an idle timeout between the VPN Gateway and the on-premise VPN device.
+We've reviewed diagnostic logs we have available to us and have determined that the VPN connectivity issue was the result of an idle timeout between the VPN Gateway and the on-premise VPN device.
 This happens normally if no traffic has been sent over the VPN tunnel between the VPN Gateway and on-premise VPN device.

 Best Regards,
 <!--/issueDescription-->